ccrma/webchuck/docs/classes/Chuck.md

 ▸ **getIntArrayValue**(`variable`, `index`): [`DeferredPromise`](DeferredPromise.md)<`unknown`\>

-Get a single value (by index) in a global int array in ChucK Resolve the deferred promise with .value() e.g. theChucK.getIntArrayValue("var", index).value();
+Get a single value (by index) in a global int array in ChucK.
+Resolve the deferred promise with .value(). e.g. theChucK.getIntArrayValue("var", index).value();

 #### Parameters